 Many of Zevon’s songs were about mercenaries, boxers, junkies, outlaws, and drunks, but he wrote sentimental songs about heartbreak and love, too.
 For every badass with an Ingram gun, there was a hard-luck case in a cheap hotel or a dying lover saying goodbye.
 Just try to listen to “Keep Me in Your Heart” without getting a little misty.

-Musically and during the interview of that last Late Night appearance (he was the show’s only guest that day), Zevon was in great form.
+Musically and during the interview of that last Late Show appearance (he was the show’s only guest for that episode), Zevon was in great form.
 He was dying of mesothelioma, and everyone in the studio knew it, but that dark humor brightened the mood throughout.
 “I might have made a tactical error by not going to a physician for 20 years,” he deadpanned.
 “It’s one of those phobias that didn’t pay off.”
 Discussing his upcoming album The Wind, which would be released to great acclaim the next year, he joked about how his doctors had given him the go-ahead to continue working, a thought that probably applied to his personal life as well: “They certainly don’t discourage you from doing whatever you want.
 It’s not like bed rest and a lot of water will straighten you out.”